mikemartin/coatesgroup/content/collections/products/indoor-digital-menu-board.md

       -
         id: llauga4k
         title: 'Fit for Purpose'
-        text: 'Designed for simple serviceability of media players and cable management while meeting the unique challenges of restaurant environment'
+        text: 'Our indoor menu board solution is designed for simple serviceability of media players and cable management to meet the unique conditions of the restaurant environment.'
         feature_position: right
       -
         id: llaugits
         title: Flexibility
-        text: 'Landscape or portrait mounting options to fit your footprint'
+        text: 'Our digital menu boards support multiple screen orientations and give you the flexibility to choose between landscape or portrait mounting options to fit your footprint.'
         feature_position: left
       -
         id: llaugu7u
         title: 'Powered by Switchboard™'
-        text: 'When powered by Switchboard™ CMS, menu content and promotional messaging becomes dynamic and evolves when and how you need it to.'
+        text: 'When powered by SwitchboardTM CMS, menu content and promotional messaging become dynamic -evolving whenever and however you need.'
         feature_position: right
     type: product_features
     enabled: true